Agnes’s Hail Mary – The Devil’s Bath (2024)

 Right, Elvira started second-guessing herself when her mother called her ugly and made her get cosmetic procedures: braces removal, nose job, eyelash extensions.
 However, she really started changing for the worse when the ballet instructor moved her all the way to the back of the class for being fat, and kept Agnes—her beautiful and svelte new stepsister—on the first row.
 Elvira was not fat, maybe a tiny bit plump, but that would have been also an exaggeration to say.
 Regardless, the finishing school headmistress gave her a tapeworm egg for her to ingest (ew) & help with losing weight quickly and without effort (o-o-o-ozempic).

-Elvira, after three months of nursing a [primitive by today’s standards] nose job, was able to see on the mirror the perfect and enviable results.
+Elvira, after three months of nursing a [primitive by today’s standards] nose job, was able to see in the mirror the perfect and enviable results.
 Her eyelash extensions had brought her much pain and temporary blindness, but had fully healed by now as well.
 She was thinner also as the tapeworm had worked as expected, even though it kept her hungry and malnourished, and made her hair fall out by the fistfuls due to said malnutrition.
 By the way, the ballet instructor noticed her new body and face and gave her the lead role as a reward.
 Elvira was gorgeous now, in her complete fabricated form: no braces, no big nose, no extra weight, beautiful eyelashes, and beautiful blonde wig (needed to cover the bald spots).
 From the outside, Elvira was a fake Agnes, except, of course, that Agnes was all natural and beautiful not only on the outside, but on the inside, even after all she was put through at the unfair, dishonest, and cruel hand of her unloving, selfish stepmother & ugly stepsister.

 But who was this Agnes person?
 She was a kind and beautiful young woman, level-headed, well-mannered, hopeful, smart, traditional, religious, resilient, and, most importantly, a good daughter.
 She was also madly in-love with the stable boy and enjoyed a full, mature relationship with him (even though he and Agnes knew she would end up marrying someone much better than him, someone like a prince).
 When her father died, she mourned him deeply, but continued being kind.
 When she was made the house maid as punishment by her new stepmother for getting caught sleeping with the stable boy, she kept her head up high, worked hard, and remained being kind.
 Whenever she was kept isolated (no more school or ballet classes, no royal ball either) and heartbroken (the stable boy was fired and cast out of the manor), she sang quietly in gratitude and made the farm animals—her faithful work companions—her new friends, and remained kind.